ssu-vtl/accelerated-intelligent-document-processing-on-aws/README.md

 2. aws (AWS CLI)
 3. sam (AWS SAM)

-Copy the GitLab repo to your computer.
+Copy the repo to your computer.
 Either:
-- use the git command: git clone git@ssh.gitlab.aws.dev:genaiic-reusable-assets/transflo-idp.git
+- use the git command to clone the repo, if you have access
-- OR, download and expand the ZIP file from the GitLab page: https://gitlab.aws.dev/genaiic-reusable-assets/transflo-idp/-/archive/main/transflo-idp-main.zip
+- OR, download and expand the ZIP file for the repo, or use the ZIP file that has been shared with you.

 ## Build and Publish the solution